29039/29039s-useful-stuff/README.md

 But if GPL3.0 doesn't suit you for whatever reason, use any FSF approved license that you like.

-Just keep a note/credit back to https://github.com/29039/29039s-useful-stuff/ so you know where you got it from
+I suggest keeping a note/credit back to https://github.com/29039/29039s-useful-stuff/ so you know where you got it from, especially if you are redistributing to somewhere else.